Kanskikuro/dat250-2022/README.md

 - [x] content secure policy   **Solved by adding security to base.html header**
 - [x] Unupdated Libaries.  **Solved by updating to a the latest version**
 - [x] updating libaries. example flask 1.1.1 to flask 2.2.2
-- [ ] Removing Errors in console log. missing samesite error
+- [x] resolving Errors in console log
 - [ ] when typing "username" in adding friends, the first registered account will be added.
 Doing it again will result in an error page
 - [x] adding session protection